 At that point, college committees were invited to draft responses to their intentions to improve student performance in discipline specific writing.
 Committees were formed in the colleges, school of Nursing, and support areas (Extended Learning and Honors College and Transdisciplinary programs).
 These committees developed goals for implementation and methods to assess them.
 These plans were then combined into a master document for review by the strategic planning committee.

 The strategic planning committee reviewed the document and found that the scope was too large and the goals for implementation too unconnected for one quality enhancement plan.
 The committee then proposed to the faculty senate that the institution retract the scope of the plan and focus on undergraduate writing in the core curriculum.
 The committee felt that students would be better served if the institution focused on one area and served that area well.

-As such the committee proposed to the senate the elimination of learning outcome 2 (apply writing to discipline -specific communication) and focus on a modified learning outcome: increase students' ability to write in standard academic English.
-Accomplishing this
+As such the committee proposed to the senate the elimination of the learning outcome related to discipline specific writing and focus on a modified learning outcome: increase students' ability to write in standard academic English.
+Accomplishing this student learning outcome is the goal of this QEP.
+The student population impacted will be UWG students enrolled in UWG core courses.
+Plans to accomplish this learning outcome and the assessment of each objective are throughout this document.